640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is a rare type of autoimmune disorder.
 In an autoimmune disease, the body attacks its own tissues.
-In CIDP, the body attacks the myelin sheaths — the fatty covering on the fibers that insulate and protect your body’s nerves.
+In CIDP, the body attacks the myelin sheaths.
+These are the fatty coverings on the fibers that insulate and protect the nerves.

 Experts think that CIDP is related to the more commonly known disease Guillain-Barre syndrome (GBS).
 But while GBS is generally considered more of an acute, or short-term, disease, CIDP is considered a chronic, or long-term, disease.
 CIDP is less common than Guillain-Barre syndrome.

 CIDP is usually classified as follows:

 Regardless of the type of CIDP you may have, symptoms are usually the same, and can include: